Get Free Solar Panel Quotes

 It’s much better instead to use your solar panel system or the grid to charge your electric car directly, and save your storage battery for other uses.

-• You can have multiple storage batteries, as long as you have a solar panel system big enough to charge them.
+• You can have multiple storage batteries, as long as you have a solar panel system big enough to charge them

 • If you have an electric car, you can use your solar battery to charge it, but it’s typically not worth it.
-You’ll almost always end up using the grid to fully charge your electric vehicle.
+You’ll almost always end up using the grid to fully charge your electric vehicle

-• Consider your power usage, how powerful your solar system is, battery cycles, and whether you plan to go off-grid when thinking about purchasing a solar battery.
+• Consider your power usage, how powerful your solar system is, battery cycles, and whether you plan to go off-grid when thinking about purchasing a solar battery

 Tom Gill

-Tom joined The Eco Experts over a year ago and has since covered the carbon footprint of the Roman Empire, profiled the world’s largest solar farms, and investigated what a 100% renewable UK would look like.
+Tom has been writing for The Eco Experts for nearly five years an in that time, he has calculated the carbon footprint of the Roman Empire, profiled the world’s largest solar farms, and investigated what a 100% renewable UK would look like.

-He has a particular interest in the global energy market and how it works, including the ongoing semiconductor shortage, the future of hydrogen, and Cornwall’s growing lithium industry.
+He has a particular interest in the global energy market and how it works, including the future of hydrogen, and Cornwall’s growing lithium industry.

 Tom also regularly attends Grand Designs Live as a Green Living Expert, where he provides expert solar panel advice to members of the public.

-He frequently focuses on niche environmental topics such as the nurdle problem, clever ways to undo the effects of climate change, and whether sand batteries could store energy for clean heating in the winter.
+He frequently focuses on niche environmental topics such as the nurdle problem, clever ways to undo the effects of climate change, and whether sand batteries could store enough energy for clean heating in the winter.

 If there’s an environmental niche to be covered, it’s a safe bet Tom’s already thinking of how to write about it.